shivaverma/Clock-Reader/README.md

 ---

-To run this project, you should run **main.ipynb** notebook.
-Following is a snippet showing network solving the sudoku.
+To run this project, you should run **clock.ipynb** notebook.
+Following is a snippet showing network reading clock.

 <img src=result.png width="400">